mx-robotics/docker_base/README.md

 * ROS NAV2
 * GAZEBO

-For details checkout the Makefile
+For details checkout the Makefile with `make help`

 ## make
 A make file is used to create and run the container